'Gilmore Girls' Season 2, Episode 16: There's the Rub

 Directed by Amy Sherman-Palladino, written by Sheila R. Lawrence.
 ASP has actually only directed fifteen episodes of the original "Gilmore Girls," which kind of surprises me.
 In a 2013 Collider interview about "Bunheads," ASP was asked how she decides which episodes to direct.
 This was her response:

-Throughout the course of the series, there are a few anomalies.
-"There's the Rub," "Here Comes the Son," "The Prodigal Daughter Returns," and "I Get a Sidekick Out of You" are all outlier episodes.
+Throughout the course of the series, there are a few anomalies, like "There's the Rub," "Here Comes the Son," "The Prodigal Daughter Returns," and "I Get a Sidekick Out of You" are all outlier episodes.
 I'll talk about why I think ASP chose to direct them in each subsequent review.

 Sheila R. Lawrence also wrote "Presenting Lorelai Gilmore" and will go on to write four other episodes.
 She works as a producer on the show through the end of Season 4 and is a frequent Sherman-Palladino collaborator.